Septic System Repairs

-We can help with thoseΒ tilted or broken inlet baffles and outlet baffles; cracked or broken effluent filters andΒ replacement of orangeburg, cast iron and root-filled sewer linesΒ running to your septic tank or septic disposal field.Β Root invasionΒ at the baffles, penetration through the tank seal or from the tops of the septic lids is also very common here in the desert.Β
+We can help with tilted or broken inlet and outlet baffles, cracked effluent filters, and the replacement of Orangeburg, cast iron, and root-filled sewer lines running to your septic tank or disposal field.
+Root invasion at the baffles, through the tank seal, or around septic lids is a common issue in the desert.

-Priority Pumping can remove those roots and reseal your septic tank to make it water-tight again without having to install an entirely new septic tank.Β There are also issues that present themselves on the backside of the septic tank includingΒ broken or crushed sewer lines, broken distribution or junction boxes and other septic disposal field issues with leach lines or seepage pits.
+Priority Pumping removes roots and reseals your septic tank to make it water-tight again—without the need for a new tank.
+We also handle issues on the backside of the septic tank, including broken sewer lines, damaged distribution boxes, and problems with leach lines or seepage pits in the disposal field.

 Septic System Repair Services